iredmail/docs/en_US/iredmail-easy/0-iredmail-easy.ad.preparations.md

-# Preparations for using Microsoft Active Directory as iRedMail backend
+# iRedMail Easy: Preparations for using Microsoft Active Directory as iRedMail backend

 [TOC]